paquiteau/nbb/README.rst

 .. warning::

-   This is a toy project for learning new stuff in python (Python packaging, TDD, CLI tools, etc ...).
+   This is a personal toy project for learning new stuff in python (Python packaging, TDD, CLI tools, etc ...).
+   It *might* feel overengineered, if so, it's on purpose.

    I am not responsible if you arrive late at your work.
    For serious travel planning, use your favorite app.